tperczak/tvunna_js/README.md

 Because the MQTT protocol is bi-directional, the library allows you to receive feedback from the server in order to, e.g. personalize the page for the user.

 You can also enable cookies.
 Then, if someone lands on your website, they are assigned a visit token and a visitor token.
-The visit token expires after 4 hours, in which a new visit is created.
+The visit token expires after half an hour, in which a new visit is created.
 Visits are useful for tracking metrics like monthly active users.
 The visitor token expires after 2 years.

 ### Installation